-When you purchase a home, you must pay closing costs, which are the fees the lender charges to recoup loan processing costs.
-These can add up to a hefty sum, typically 3% to 6% of your mortgage amount.
+When you purchase a home, you must pay closing costs, which include the fees the lender charges to recoup loan processing costs.
+These can add up to a hefty sum, typically 2% to 5% of your mortgage amount.

-Typically, you can take out a personal loan to cover those closing costs and help you across the finish line of a property purchase.
-You can often tap other funding sources as well.
+It is possible to take out a personal loan to cover closing costs and help you across the finish line, but it can be difficult, and borrowing money at this stage in the home purchase process could jeopardize your mortgage loan approval.
+Some buyers will choose to tap other funding sources for closing costs.
 Take a closer look at the pros and cons of using a personal loan for closing costs, plus the alternatives, so you can decide what’s best for your needs.

 What Are Closing Costs?